vstacked/media_duplicate_detector/README.md

 ## TL;DR

 Program for detecting duplicate images & videos using the 'Perceptual Hash computation' method and moving them into their respective group folders.
 How to use:
-1. Download application on tab Releases.
+1. You need to install __ffmpeg__ on your system [first](https://github.com/akamhy/videohash/wiki/Install-FFmpeg,-but-how%3F), then download application on tab Releases.
 2. Run the program, happy detecting!

 ***